A Harris presidency would mean the end of Israel * WorldNetDaily * by Mychal Massie

 The loathsome Halloween-sisters-wing of the Democrat Party, which includes Rashida Tlaib, AOC, Ilhan Omar, Ayanna Pressley along with other broom-riders, have been working in plain sight to end American support for Israel.
 Harris is sneakily supportive of policy even worse than cutting military aid to Israel.

 She pretends to support Israel’s right to defend herself.
 But, this is veiled doubletalk.
 She repeatedly makes mournful jeremiads regarding the “pain and suffering” in Gaza.
 Said talk is the doublespeak that will allow her to claim she supports Israel, but that Netanyahu must cease fighting and agree to a two-state solution, plus other debilitating conditions, if Israel wants continued American support.
-The support she will in fact be referencing the equivalent of rice and powered eggs.
+The support she will in fact be referencing will be the equivalent of rice and powdered eggs.

 I guarantee you Harris will insist Israel support all climate hoax conditions and more.
 She will use the United Nations as a bludgeon to further her crippling of Israel.